mohanaradha-13/claude-mastery-program/README.md

 ## 👩‍💻 Author

 **A. Mohanaradha**
-Corporate Relations Coordinator · AI Educator · PhD Scholar
+Corporate Relations Coordinator · Educator · PhD Scholar
 📍 Pondicherry, India

 > *"Built not for certificates, but for capability.
 The goal is not to finish — it's to become."*